How did I become an author?

 In high school, I won several awards for creative writing.
 The prizes were novels with bookplates in the front of them.
 I still have them on my bookshelf today, and I often open them and send up a silent thank-you to all of the people who have ever encouraged me as a writer, or helped me to hone my craft.

 After high school I got a degree in journalism, and I worked for a number of small daily newspapers.
 I went into marketing for awhile, because I felt that I needed to experience the world in order to properly report on it–I eventually co-owned a small ad agency.
 But then I came back to writing full-time.
 When I was about 30 years old, I sold my house and sports car and moved from Toronto to Lakefield, Ontario, about a block from Margaret Laurence’s old house.
-That was very deliberate.
+That was deliberate.
 I wanted to be where ‘the writing’ was.
-That was a really important move for me, because it allowed me to focus solely on writing and reading.
+It was an important move for me because it allowed me to focus solely on writing and reading.
 I started a novel, I wrote for a TV production company, I did marketing writing, TV ads, magazine articles, websites, newspaper articles – just about anything that could be written, I wrote!

 I met my husband there, and together we moved back to Toronto.
 After my son was born, I started getting more interested in the science of literacy – why and how kids learn to read.
 I started a blog called Getting Kids Reading, and I learned that many kids learn to read more quickly when they can touch and feel the letters.
 That brings me to my first picture book, Gabby.
 It’s about a girl who drops her book and the letters fall out.
 Whatever she spells with the letters, comes to life.
 That story is steeped in the principles of early reading theory: kinesthetic learning and text-to-real-life.
-That book was followed up by two more, including this year’s Gabby: Wonder Girl, which I’m very excited about because that book also explores girl-power.
+That book was followed up by two more, including Gabby: Wonder Girl, which I’m very excited about because that book also explores girl-power.
 Each book builds on the literacy lessons of the one before, in a way that’s fun and exciting for the reader so they don’t even realize they’re learning.

 To me, writing is the icing of life – the cream.
 It’s a special place only you can take yourself, where you can build any world you want, meet any kind of person you want to meet and do anything.
 It’s hard.
 I don’t know any writer who says it’s always easy.
 But the rewards always outweigh the difficulties.
 Since I was five, writing about a jewel thief, I’ve thought of myself as “a writer,” waiting for the day I could say I was “an author.”
 And now that I am, I want to encourage kids to be, as well, because I genuinely believe that anyone who loves writing can do it, too.